Snawoot/linux-secureboot-kit/README.md

 ### 1. Satisfy requirements

 * x64 UEFI-enabled Linux installation with GRUB2 bootloader
 * GRUB2 config without `load_env` and `save_env` directives (they will fail boot since all files will have to be signed).
-If your system uses `grub2-mkconfig` you may edit config templates in `/etc/grub.d` and comment it out and/or turn of related options in `/etc/default/grub`.
+If your system uses `grub2-mkconfig` you may edit config templates in `/etc/grub.d` and comment it out and/or turn off related options in `/etc/default/grub`.
 * grub2-efi-x64-modules
 * grub2-tools
 * sbsigntools